Abdominal pain can be caused by a wide variety of conditions ― infections, food poisoning, ulcers, or some cancers.

 - painful urination

 - worsening symptoms

-Tobacco, alcohol, and caffeine are all known to cause dizziness and abdominal pain.
-Avoiding excess consumption can help prevent these symptoms.
+Tobacco, alcohol, and caffeine are linked to abdominal pain and dizziness.
+Avoiding excess consumption can help lessen these symptoms.

-Staying hydrated during intense exercise will prevent these symptoms.
-Drink at least four ounces of water every 15 minutes when you are in the heat or exercising.
+Drinking water during intense exercise can also help reduce stomach cramps and dehydration.
+It’s recommended to drink at least 4 ounces of water every 15 minutes when you are in the heat or exercising.

 Be careful not to over-exercise to the point of vomiting, losing consciousness, or injuring yourself.